China demands explanation from U.S. on Huawei spying report

-BEIJING/WASHINGTON (Reuters) - China wants a clear explanation from Washington over reports that the U.S. National Security Agency infiltrated servers at the headquarters of telecoms giant Huawei Technologies Co, a Chinese foreign ministry spokesman said on Monday.
+BEIJING (Reuters) - China wants a clear explanation from Washington over a report that the U.S. National Security Agency infiltrated servers at the headquarters of telecoms giant Huawei Technologies Co., a Chinese foreign ministry spokesman said on Monday.

-Chinese President Xi Jinping raised the reports in a meeting with U.S. President Barack Obama on the sidelines of a nuclear summit in The Hague and was told that the United States did not spy to gain commercial advantage, White House deputy national security adviser Ben Rhodes said.

-“We don’t share information with our companies,” Rhodes told reporters in Washington.

-Chinese Foreign Ministry spokesman Hong Lei said China was “extremely concerned” about the spying allegations.
+Hong Lei, the spokesman, said China was “extremely concerned” about the spying allegations.

 “Recently, the international media has put out a lot of reports about the eavesdropping, surveillance and stealing of secrets by the United States of other countries, including China,” he told a regular briefing.